List of Rehabs in California

 - Sharp Health Plan

 - Valley Health Plan

 Paying for Drug Rehab When Uninsured

-It is important to note that getting someone helps with substance use can be very time-sensitive.
-When someone needs help going through the process of getting insured before going to a drug rehab in California is sometimes not possible and adds unnecessary time to the situation.
+It is important to note that getting someone help with substance use can be very time-sensitive.
+When someone needs help, getting insured before going to a drug rehab in California is sometimes not possible and adds unnecessary time to the situation.